- February 22, 2011

 About

 Cities in Motion is a single player economy strategy game with economy and business themes.
-It was developed by Colossal Order Ltd. and was released on February 22, 2011.
+It was developed by Colossal Order and was released on February 22, 2011.
 It received mostly positive reviews from both critics and players.

 Rendered in rich detail, four of the world’s greatest cities - Vienna, Helsinki, Berlin, and Amsterdam - await the steady hand of a planner to manage their transportation needs in Cities in Motion.
 Overseeing the changing needs of people from 1920 to 2020, it’s up to you to manage everything from buses, trams and subway trains to maximize profits while pleasing commuters.

-- gameplay29 mentions Positive Neutral Negative
+- graphics51 mentions Positive Neutral Negative

 Games Like Cities in Motion